SDG16 Conference and 2024 Rome Civil Society Declaration – Beyond Rhetoric: Securing SDG 16+ for Peaceful, Just, and Inclusive Societies

 You can watch the presentation segment of the conference on WebTV here

-If you haven’t read the declaration already, you can find (and endorse) it on the SDG 16 Hub here: https://bit.ly/2024Declaration
+If you haven’t read the declaration already, you can download it here.

 Context: